Skip to main content

 How We're Tracking Our Progress

-The NEC is setting clear metrics to assess NCI's progress.
+The EC is setting clear metrics to assess NCI's progress.
 The Systematic Tracking and Evaluation of Equity Activities working group is tasked with enabling and supporting the evaluation and tracking of NCI's equity efforts.
-The working group will work collaboratively to establish baselines, ensure activities have measurable outcomes, and provide insight as to whether the NEC's goals and activities are being met.
+The working group will work collaboratively to establish baselines, ensure activities have measurable outcomes, and provide insight as to whether the EC's goals and activities are being met.
 NCI will disseminate its findings to the extramural research community and the broader public.

 Useful Definitions